kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/03 - Would you choose scientific immortality—and should anyone.md

 where file.name != "03 - Would you choose scientific immortality—and should anyone"
 ```

 We need to [[05 - Birth rates, bad times, and the future of humanity#^a6a4ad|reduce the population]] — not increase it.
-It would (right now) not be good for society if people lived for centuries, because we don’t have enoguh
+It would (right now) not be good for society if people lived for centuries, because we don’t have enough — those people would be tortured in their living life anyway. (also we don’t have the money to do this to every single person in the world anyway)